-Today, the Japanese technology company, Sony revealed that it will reduce PS5 production due to difficulties encountered in component shortage and has internally lowered its production plan for the fiscal year.
+Today, the Japanese technology company Sony revealed that it would reduce PS5 production due to difficulties encountered in component shortage and has internally lowered its production plan for the fiscal year.

 Sony had earlier intended to make 16 million PS5 units in the fiscal year that runs from April 2021 to March 2022.